ansys/abbreviations/README.md

 reducing repetition of software patterns, replacing them with abstractions or using data normalization to avoid redundancy.

-**XML**

-eXtensible Markup Language: A markup language and file format for storing, transmitting, and reconstructing arbitrary data.
-XML defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.

 **EOL**

 End-of-line: One or more invisible characters that denote line endings